 Recently ChatGPT released an update that lets websites opt out of their crawler crawling their site.
-Add some simple text to your robots.txt file and when the crawler finds your site, it will stop and move onto the next site it finds.
+Add some simple text to your robots.txt

-But this should not be lauded. permalink
+Jump to heading But this should not be lauded.

 Unfortunately we live in a where being tracked is the default.
 There's too many examples, and most of them go unnoticed.
 Take cookie banners, Facebook and Google tracking every site you go on, Facebook injecting tracking into websites that you visit through their app, AI companies crawling the web to use your content to make money, web frameworks backed by private companies adding in telemetry to collect anonymized data.
 Then it extends into the real world for the sake of DATA

-What is the remedy? permalink
+Jump to heading What is the remedy?

-It is, but that's the fact of the matter.
 These companies make mistakes, and as punishment they are fined for about 0.14535316% of their total worth.
 You and I could not afford a $391 million fine, but for them it is pennies.

 Make no mistake, I believe the web should be accessible and free to use by all.
 That sentiment does not translate to "Companies can take whatever text or content is on the internet to create products and make money hand over fist with no need to pay the creators for their work".